Last Updated on: 29th May 2023, 07:15 am

-The Dental Diet.
 Diet is a determining factor in our general health.
 Logically, it also influences the state of our oral health.
-The health of our teeth and gums depends on our diet.
+The health of our teeth and gums depends on our diet, so we must apply the dental diet.
 There are nutrients whose participation in the formation and health of teeth and gums is fundamental; among them are calcium, phosphorus, fluoride, vitamin D, vitamin A, and group B vitamins.
 Milk and dairy products are an excellent source of most of these elements: calcium, phosphorus, and vitamins A, D, and B. Here are some foods and their properties with respect to oral health.

 The Dental Diet.
 The best friends of the mouth are foods that neutralize acids, provide us with vitamins and minerals and help stimulate saliva production.
 At Channel Islands Family Dental, we want to share with you the following foods so you can add them to your regular diet.